sommerfeld-io/configs-homelab/docs/nodes/talos/installation.md

 ## Install Cluster with Control Plane and Worker Nodes

+The config files inside this repo are auto-generated and downloaded from the `talos-mgmt-pi`.
+The `*-patch.yml` files however are manually created and are used to patch the Talos config files (meaning the are an input for generating the Talos config files).

 ### Setup SD Cards for Raspberry Pi Nodes

 These steps need to be done for each Raspberry Pi node that should join the Talos Kubernetes cluster.